PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Related Work

 \paragraph{Vision--Language Models and Representation Learning.} Vision--language representation learning contributes to retrieval~\citep{Mori1999}, semantic segmentation~\citep{Barnard2003}, and image generation~\citep{Ramesh2021, Labs2025}.
 Early works learned alignments through object-level, word-based classification and detection~\citep{Karpathy2015, He2017, Engilberge2018} or through text--image generation~\citep{Peng2017, Gu2018}, but they often required complex annotation and network designs~\citep{Zhao2022}.
 A more generic approach maps an entire image or text to a single vector and learns a shared embedding space with a contrastive objective.
 Representative systems include DeViSE~\citep{Frome2013}, VSE++~\citep{Faghri2018}, CLIP~\citep{Radford2021}, and ALIGN~\citep{Jia2021}.
 Our model, \modelname, follows this line, while implicitly extracting individual concepts through the geometry of an $\ell_1$-product metric space.

 \paragraph{Hyperbolic Representations in Deep Learning.} Data often exhibit hierarchical, tree-like structures.
-Many approaches have attempted to encode such structure~\citep{Nguyen2017, Vulic2018}, and hyperbolic spaces have become influential due to their empirical performance and theoretical support~\citep{Sala2018, Sonthalia2020}.
+Many approaches have attempted to encode such structure~\citep{Nguyen2017, Vulic2018}, and hyperbolic spaces have become influential due to their empirical performance and theoretical support~\citep{Sala2018, Sonthalia2020,Spengler2025}.
 As discussed in Section~\ref{sec:preliminary}, tree metrics admit quasi-isometric embeddings into the two-dimensional hyperbolic plane, which enhances generalization and interpretability~\citep{Bridson1999, Sarkar2011}.
 Hyperbolic embeddings have been applied to words~\citep{Nickel2017, Nickel2018, Tifrea2019}, sentences~\citep{Dhingra2018}, graphs~\citep{Liu2019}, and images~\citep{Khrulkov2020, Atigh2022, Spengler2023, Qiu2024}.
 There is also extensive work on building neural networks on hyperbolic spaces~\citep{Ganea2018a, Shimizu2021, Takeuchi2022, Peng2022} and on optimization over Riemannian manifolds~\citep{Bonnabel2013, Becigneul2019}.
 Within vision--language learning, MERU adapts CLIP to hyperbolic geometry~\citep{Desai2023}.
 Our method also leverages hyperbolic geometry and embeds tree-like structures efficiently.

-For non-hierarchical relations (e.g., symmetric relations) found in knowledge graphs, Euclidean, hyperspherical, or toroidal geometries can be effective~\citep{Ebisu2018}, and several studies explore representations in a Riemannian ($\ell_2$) product of such spaces as mixed-curvature representations~\citep{Gu2019, Wang2024, Gao2025}.
-However, since vision--language data are considered hierarchical, mixed-curvature representations may not be suitable and have not been widely investigated.
-Although \modelname\ also employs a product space, all factors are hyperbolic and the product metric is $\ell_1$; we justified both choices theoretically in Section~\ref{sec:preliminary}.
+For non-hierarchical data, Euclidean, hyperspherical, or toroidal geometries can be effective~\citep{Ebisu2018}, and several studies explore representations in a Riemannian ($\ell_2$) product of such spaces as mixed-curvature representations~\citep{Gu2019, Wang2024, Gao2025}. \modelname\ also employs a product space, but all factors are hyperbolic and the product metric is $\ell_1$; we justified both choices theoretically in Section~\ref{sec:preliminary}.